-Note that you can use 0 as timeout to wait forever for elements, and you can also specify multiple lists and not just one, in order to wait into multiple lists at the same time, and get notified when the first list receives an element.
+Note that you can use 0 as timeout to wait for elements forever, and you can also specify multiple lists and not just one, in order to wait on multiple lists at the same time, and get notified when the first list receives an element.

-- The return value is different compared to RPOP: it is a two elements array since it also includes the name of the key, because BRPOP and BLPOP are able to block waiting for elements from multiple lists.
+- The return value is different compared to RPOP: it is a two-element array since it also includes the name of the key, because BRPOP and BLPOP are able to block waiting for elements from multiple lists.

 - If the timeout is reached, NULL is returned.

 There are more things you should know about lists and blocking ops.
-We suggest you to read the following pages:
+We suggest that you read more on the following:

 - It is possible to build safer queues or rotating queues using RPOPLPUSH.

 - There is also a blocking variant of the command, called BRPOPLPUSH.